jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 ## Serverless SQL Implementation of the Project
 ### Solution Architecture Serverless SQL Pool
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/Slution%20Architecture-Serverless%20SQL%20Pool.png">
-Azure Serverless SQL Pool is a serverless distributed query engine that can be used to query data over the the data lake using T-SQL.
+Azure Serverless SQL Pool is a serverless distributed query engine that can be used to query data over the data lake using T-SQL.
 There is no infrastructure to provision and clusters to administer.

 ### Data Discovery in the raw/bronze layer
 As regards the project requirements, the first task is to use serverless SQL Pool to perform data discovery and exploration and this can be done using the *OPENROWSET* function in serverless sql pool.

-The *OPENROWSET* function allows us to be able to query the files directly from the storage as if it was a table.
+The *OPENROWSET* function allows us to query the files directly from the storage as if it was a table.
-The following data discovery and exploration was performed a shown below using the *OPENROWSET* function.
+The following data discovery and exploration was performed using the *OPENROWSET* function as shown below;

 * checking for duplicates
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/check_duplicates.png">